Seanzy/Google-Python-Automation-Certificate/README.md

     words = words.replace(letter, "")

 10/9/20 - A couple weeks ago, I had difficulty solving a problem with Javascript.
 After taking the Google Python course, I retried the problem and solved it in 15 minutes.
 I am going to keep going until I become a data scientist.

+10/11/20 - Using Python to Interact with the Operating System Becoming a software engineer/data scientist day